 SENDART will listen to your views, however, the starting point for them will be whether there is suitable provision within local and neighbouring-maintained schools.
 They will take into account what provision your child needs and the cost of the placement.
 For information about independent and non-maintained special schools in England visit the The National Association of Independent Schools and Non-Maintained Special Schools website:

 National Association of Independent Schools & Non-Maintained Special Schools website (external website)

 Can I ask for a residential special school?

 A residential school may be considered where there is multi-agency agreement that your child has severe or multiple SEN, or medical needs that cannot be met in local day provision.

-List of approved independent special institutions (often known as Section 41)
+List of approved independent special institutions (known as Section 41)